alketii/Smaragd/README.md

 # Smaragd
-A class which helps with arrays and numbers
+A class which helps with 2D and 3D arrays and numbers

-Still under development, but whats there should work
+Still under development, but whats here should work.
+I plan to add more features over time.

 ## Usage
 ```gdscript